Supported monitoring metrics

 Checking if AOF write operations cause latency and memory pressure

-Suppose that you detect increased latency or memory usage on your instance.
+Suppose that you detect increased latency or memory usage on your instance or the node within the instance.
 In this case you may want to check if the extra usage is related to AOF persistence.

-Since you know AOF rewrite operations can trigger transient load spikes, you can inspect the aof_rewrites_count metric which gives you the cumulative count of AOF rewrites over the lifetime of the instance.
+Since you know AOF rewrite operations can trigger transient load spikes, you can inspect the aof_rewrites_count metric which gives you the cumulative count of AOF rewrites over the lifetime of the instance or the node within the instance.
 Suppose this metric shows you that increments in the rewrites count correspond to latency increases.
 In this circumstance you could address the issue by reducing the write rate or increasing the shard count to reduce the frequency of rewrites.

 Checking if RDB save operations cause latency and memory pressure

-Suppose that you detect increased latency or memory usage on your instance.
+Suppose that you detect increased latency or memory usage on your instance or the node within the instance.
 In this case you may want to check if the extra usage is related to RDB persistence.

-Since you know RDB save operations can trigger transient load spikes, you can inspect the rdb_saves_count metric which gives the cumulative count of RDB saves over the lifetime of the instance.
+Since you know RDB save operations can trigger transient load spikes, you can inspect the rdb_saves_count metric which gives the cumulative count of RDB saves over the lifetime of the instance or the node within the instance.
 Suppose this metric shows you that increments in the RDB saves count correspond to latency increases.
 In this circumstance you could reduce the RDB snapshot interval to lower the frequency of rewrites.
 You could also scale out the instance to reduce the baseline load levels.

 Interpreting metrics for Memorystore for Valkey